Harlock123/DirOpusReImagined/README.md

 %LAF% - All Files in the Left or Right Panel .
 Each argument is separated by a space Left panel is searched first

+%RF1% - Full Path of the file or folder selected in the Right Panel

+%LF1% - Full Path of the file or folder selected in the Left Panel

+%RPAF% - Full Path All Files in the Right Panel .
+Each argument is separated by a space

+%LPAF% - Full Path All Files in the Left Panel .
+Each argument is separated by a space

 ## Building